-The 2017 Department of History scholarship competition will open in winter quarter.
+The 2017 Department of History scholarship competition is now open and applications are due on Friday, March 17, 2017.
+Please click here for the application form and please click here for the supporting documentation dropbox.
 Note that you will need to log in with your UW NetID to access the Catalyst websites.

 - James Bicknell Endowed Fund

 This fund, established by Professor Emeritus Daniel C. Waugh and Dr. Charlotte Green, and administered by the Department of History, provides academic travel aid for students of any major who intend to study abroad in abroad in Europe, Asia or Northern Africa.
 Preference is given to students who have a demonstrated interest in Russia, Eastern Europe, Central Asia, the Middle East or the Baltic region, but under some circumstances students with other travel plans may be considered.
 Upon return, the student will be required to provide documentation on their course of study, i.e. a certificate of completion from international study program, as well as a short (1-3 page) description of their experience.

 - Virginia Brandeberry Denison and Mark Kernaghan Endowed Scholarship